-1 0 - ALM IBP alarm on/off status ON: When a IBP alarm occurs, the monitor gives alarm indications and stores the alarm; OFF: When a IBP alarm occurs, the monitor neither gives alarm indications nor stores the alarm; When OFF is selected, the \bigotimes icon is displayed on the right of the IBP (1,2) label.
-ALM LEV Alarm level Options: HIGH, MED and LOW.
+ALM IBP alarm on/off status ON: When a IBP alarm occurs, the monitor gives alarm indications and stores the alarm; OFF: When a IBP alarm occurs, the monitor neither gives alarm indications nor stores the alarm; When OFF is selected, the \bigotimes icon is displayed on the right of the IBP (1,2) label. • ALM LEV Alarm level Options: HIGH, MED and LOW.
 AMP ADJUST Amplitude adjustment This option allows you to adjust the waveform amplitude.
 Options: MANUAL and AUTO.

-1. s selected, you can select an IBP channel manually from the A, CVP, RAP, LAP, ICP, P1 and P2, and then adjust the IBP ST >> menu.
-2. ed, the waveform labels of IBP channels become P1 and P2 and y the system automatically.
+- MANUAL: If MANUAL is selected, you can select an IBP channel manually from the 1. options, including ART, PA, CVP, RAP, LAP, ICP, P1 and P2, and then adjust the IBP scale in the SCALE ADJUST >> menu. - 2.
+AUTO: If AUTO is selected, the waveform labels of IBP channels become P1 and P2 and the IBP scale is adjusted by the system automatically.

-SWEEP Waveform speed

-Options: 12.5 and 25.0 mm/s.

-PR SOUND Pulse volume

-Range: 0 - 10.
-0 indicates the volume is closed and 10 indicates the maximum volume.

-RESPONSE Options: HIGH, MED and LOW.
+SWEEP Waveform speed Options: 12.5 and 25.0 mm/s.
+PR SOUND Pulse volume Range: 0 - 10.
+0 indicates the volume is closed and 10 indicates the maximum volume. • RESPONSE Options: HIGH, MED and LOW.
 The corresponding averaging time is about 1 s, 8 s and 12 s respectively.